Rokfor/rokfor-slim/README.md

 ### 4. Populate Database

-**Normally, the database is initialized if you log in the first time.
-In that case, you can skip this chapter.**
+**Normally, the database is initialized when you log in for the first time.
+If no error occured, you can skip this chapter.**

 Rokfor relies on [Propel](<http://propelorg.org>) as database object mapper.
 Propel is loaded via composer and installed like all other dependencies in the